7 Ways to Ease Bunion Pain Without Surgery

 Dr. Stock says these seven approaches may relieve the pain and pressure on the toe joint:

-Some patients are interested in treating their bunions by stretching the feet to realign the toes, or using devices such as toe spacers or bunion splints, Dr. Botek says.
+Some people are interested in treating their bunions by stretching the feet to realign the toes, or using devices such as toe spacers or bunion splints, Dr. Botek says.
 Often though, the device is like a pair of eyeglasses – when you take it off, the benefit is gone.

 “It won’t completely realign your toe permanently,” Dr. Botek says.